seqcode/Bichrom/README.md

 One or more BigWig files containing histone ChIP-seq or ATAC-seq data.

 **peaks**:
-A ChIP-seq or ChIP-exo TF peaks in the multiGPS file format.
+ChIP-seq or ChIP-exo TF peaks in the multiGPS file format.
 Each peak is represented as **chromosome:midpoint**.
 For an example file, please see: `sample_data/Ascl1.events`.

 **nbins**: